moorepants/eme185/content/pages/memos.rst

 - The organized target specifications.
 - Reflections on the process and the results.

-Memo 3: Concept Generation [Due: Friday, January 22, 2016]
+Memo 3: Concept Generation [Due: Friday, February 3, 2017]
 ==========================================================

 The purpose of this memo is to summarize your initial exploration of external